 - Boost breastfeeding support in the workplace – There are numerous ways in which employers can support mothers to continue breastfeeding.
 These include developing corporate policies, and providing adequate lactation spaces and equipment and giving women the flexibility to use them.
 Onsite child-care and allowing babies at the workplace also helps;

 - Support for breastfeeding in childcare and pre-kindergarten settings – Many mothers have older siblings attending early care education centers (eg, Head Start or pre-K).
 This solution involves improving the support that these centers give to breastfeeding mothers, eg, welcoming breastfeeding mothers to come into the center, or training staff to handle the storage and use of pumped breastmilk.

 - Improved access to breastfeeding education and information – While many mothers have heard the message that “breast is best”, many new mothers do not have direct experience of breastfeeding.
-It is vital that education and information get into all communities, especially minority groups that can be harder to reach;
+It is vital that breastfeeding education and information get into all communities, especially minority groups that can be harder to reach;

 - Address the marketing of infant formula the associated conflict of interest in hospitals – There exist well-established links between commercial formula companies and hospitals.
 In return for free infant formula for babies that need it, many hospitals agree to give away free formula within their discharge bags.
 There is also a high incidence of hospital routinely supplementing breastfed infants with formula within the first 48-hours.
 Both of these practices lead to an increased uptake in formula use and a corresponding drop in breastfeeding rates.
 It is important that marketing practices that directly reduce breastfeeding rates are dismantled and replaced with others that do not involve a conflict of interest.

 Equality of knowledge and breastfeeding opportunity